 - Nasal discharge

 - Coughing ( dry hacking cough or possibly a “honking “ sound)

 - Lethargy and reluctance to exercise

 Depending on the severity of the infection and the severity of the symptoms, there are two main types of treatments.
 In the most common and uncomplicated type of disease, there is generally no need for antibiotics. and some natural remedies can be used

-While your dog is recovering from the infection, allow it to breath without anything that might irritate or constrict its throat – such as collars or scarves/bandannas.
-For walks and outings, you can substitute the collar with a harness but when out dog walking do remember not to go to the park and infect other dogs
+While your dog is recovering from the infection, allow it to breathe without anything that might irritate or constrict its throats – such as collars or scarves/bandannas.
+For walks and outings, you can substitute the collar with a harness, but when out dog walking, do remember not to go to the park and infect other dogs

 Some Kennel Cough Remedies

 - Nosodes.
-A nosode is a homeopathic remedy derived from a pathological specimen.
+A nosode is a homoeopathic remedy derived from a pathological specimen.
 Nosodes stimulate the natural immune system to react against specific diseases.
 Kennel cough nosodes are particularly effective.